tc39/notes/es7/2016-01/jan-28.md

 MM the only thing that gives me pause here, if long term we will only address this with a specified mechanism.
 Date case goign back to es5, then we are not gaining any value from having the default constructor throwing.

-YK: incorrect.... i would make a looser term.
+YK: incorrect... i would make a looser term.

 YK: lets go back to es5, a massive hazard to forget use.
 This made many people not want the newless behavior.